severinbeauvais/CodeChallenge8-repo2/API/README.md

 1. After installing the pre-requisites, you can fork or straight download a copy of this application to start your own app.
 2. Open a BASH shell.
-3. Change to this project's directory, eg `cd /c/My\ Repos/CodeChallenge8-repo2/API/`.
+3. Change to this project's directory, eg:
+    - `cd /c/My\ Repos/CodeChallenge8-repo2/API/`.
 4. Download all the dependencies with `yarn install`.
 5. Run `npm start` to start the webpack server to run the application on port **3000**.
-The API creates the initial database, if needed..
+The API creates the initial database, if needed.
-6. Seed the local database as described in [seed README](seed/README.md).
+6. Seed the local database.
+    1. Open a BASH shell.
+    1. Change directories to the folder containing the file to import, eg:
+        - ```cd /c/Users/severin/Desktop/```
+    1. Run the following command to import the 'species' collection:
+        - ```/c/Program\ Files/MongoDB/Server/3.4/bin/mongoimport.exe -h localhost:27017 -d seism --drop --collection species species.json```

 ## How to look at the Swagger OpenAPI documentation